Are you ready to give your baby their first food? What baby food should I introduce first? Here’s what you need to remember when feeding your bubba.

 - Stage 1 foods should ideally contain just one ingredient, i.e., the fruit or vegetable it is made of.

-Many parents prefer to give their babies organic first foods, even though they cost more.
-However, others trust in the Singapore Government’s food safety standards and may opt to buy commercially produced fruits and vegetables.
+Many parents prefer to go the organic route when giving their baby their first food, even though they cost more.
+However, others trust the Singapore Government’s food safety standards and may opt to buy commercially produced fruits and vegetables.

 Either way, this is an issue that’s best resolved by considering your family’s budget and beliefs.